Ismail Sabri Yaakob: Petition against his appointment as prime minister

 Hours after Ismail Sabri was announced and nominated by his party as the 9th Prime Minister of Malaysia on 19 August 2021, an online petition was launched to address to the Yang di-Pertuan Agong as well as the Istana Negara, calling on all Malaysians against his possible appointment as the nation's next prime minister after the collapse of the Perikatan Nasional administration on 16 August 2021.
 The petition on change.org gained over 200,000 signatures within 8 hours of going online, later increasing to over 350,000 signatures.
 The petition was critical of Ismail Sabri's handling of the COVID-19 pandemic in his prior positions leading to large-scale infections, and for previous comments on race and Malay "special rights".
-According to the petition, he had also issued numerous remarks which were deemed inappropriate such as the boycott call in 2015, where he urged Malay consumers to use their "power and rights" to pressure the Chinese minority to lower prices, as well as promoting racial segregation between the Malays and Chinese in the country.
+According to the petition, he had also issued numerous remarks which were deemed inappropriate such as the boycott call in 2015, where he urged Malay consumers to use their "power and rights" to pressure the Malaysian Chinese minority to lower prices, as well as promoting racial segregation between the Malays and Chinese in the country.
 Ismail has been also criticised in the petition for the sometimes confusing and conflicting health protocols, namely Standard Operating Procedures (SOP), including on which economic sectors should stay shut as COVID-19 cases kept rising.

 Implementation of bumiputera policies

-A new equity policy for bumiputeras in the Twelfth Malaysia Plan (12MP) attracted controversy which were announced by Ismail.
+A new equity policy for bumiputeras in the Twelfth Malaysia Plan (12MP) attracted controversy were announced by Ismail.
 It is said to ensure sustainable equity holdings by bumiputeras, an equity safety net would be launched to guarantee that the sale of shares or bumiputera-owned firms would only be sold solely to bumiputera-owned companies, consortium or individuals.
 Syed Saddiq said that the new rulings were unfair as they would be tantamount to taking equity from the non-bumiputeras and giving them to bumiputeras.
 Former Health Minister, Dzulkefly Ahmad had also described the policy as "suicidal" and claimed that the new policy would only kill the bumiputera companies economically if that is their intention.
 He also said that based on the feedback from Malay businessmen, most were against the idea of the new bumiputera-only policy being implemented.
 Ismail Sabri announced it after revealing that the government’s target to raise bumiputera equity ownership to 30% had yet to be achieved.
 He also announced funding to improve bumiputera businesses’ sustainability to hit 15% contribution in gross domestic product (GDP) by bumiputera micro, small and medium enterprises by 2025.

 Personal life

 Family

 Ismail Sabri married Muhaini Zainal Abidin in 1986.
 He is the father of one daughter and three sons: Nina Sabrina, Gaddafi, Iqbal and Nashriq.
 His son Gadaffi Ismail Sabri or more popularly known as Dafi is a former participant-student of entertainment reality show Akademi Fantasia Season 5 turned singer and actor.
-His only daughter, Nina Sabrina, is married to fashion designer Jovian Mandagie.
+His only daughter, Nina Sabrina, was married to fashion designer Jovian Mandagie, but divorced in August 2023.